-The Office of Graduate Studies & Research and individual departments may provide a limited number of teaching and research assistantships for graduate students who demonstrate outstanding ability.
+The Graduate School and individual departments may provide a limited number of teaching and research assistantships for graduate students who demonstrate outstanding ability.
 Such assistantships will be awarded on a competitive basis, and students receiving such appointments will be subject to regular evaluation by their respective departments.
 These assistantships will constitute no more than 1/2 time employment, and graduate assistants will be expected to register for no less than nine credit hours per semester and to maintain a grade point average of at least 3.0 or 3.5, depending on the program.
-Students interested in applying for such assistantships should contact the Dean of Graduate Studies & research and/or the appropriate Department Chair.
+Students interested in applying for such assistantships should contact the Dean of Graduate School and/or the appropriate Department Chair.